Dr. Grant Pierce

 University of Manitoba

-There are currently 4 research selections being followed within our laboratory:
+There are currently 2 primary research directions being followed within our laboratory:

 1) We are interested in the role that dietary flaxseed may play in providing significant benefits to our cardiovascular health.
 We have initiated several studies investigating the effects of flaxseed on cardiovascular performance in animals.
-We are continuing to investigate its effects in humans in both healthy populations and in those with clinical symptoms of cardiovascular disease.
+We are currently studying the effects of dietary flaxseed on i) recovery from a heart attack; ii) its effects in hypertensive humans to determine its capacity to replace drug therapy; iii) non-alcoholic fatty liver disease.

 Why is this work important?